kavyakonisa123/Movie_retrieval/README.md

 >>>conda activate <envname>

-•	Place the templates, static, test.py, and final.csv , actor1.xlxs,  tmdb_movies_data.csv  , requirements.txt in the virtual environment
+•	Place the templates, movienames.py and actor_names.py files in the virtual environment

 •	Use the command to install all the required python modules